traefik/traefik/.github/CONTRIBUTING.md

 Test success
 ```

-For development purpose, you can specifiy which tests to run by using:
+For development purposes, you can specify which tests to run by using:
 ```
 # Run every tests in the MyTest suite
 TESTFLAGS="-check.f MyTestSuite" make test-integration